rizinorg/book/src/tools/rz-asm/intro.md

-# Rasm2
+# Rz-asm

 `rz-asm` is an inline assembler/disassembler.
-Initially, `rasm` tool was designed to be used for binary patching.
 Its main function is to get bytes corresponding to given machine instruction opcode.

 ```
 $ rz-asm -h